-This responsibility is demonstrated through the quality assurance and improvement program which assesses conformance with the Definition of Internal Auditing, the Code of Ethics, and the Standards.
+This responsibility is demonstrated through the quality assurance and improvement program which assesses conformance with the Code of Ethics and the Standards.

 2100 – Nature of Work

-The internal audit activity must evaluate and contribute to the improvement of governance, risk management, and control processes using a systematic, disciplined, and risk-based approach.
+The internal audit activity must evaluate and contribute to the improvement of the organization’s governance, risk management, and control processes using a systematic, disciplined, and risk-based approach.
 Internal audit credibility and value are enhanced when auditors are proactive and their evaluations offer new insights and consider future impact.

 2110 – Governance

-The internal audit activity must assess and make appropriate recommendations for improving the governance process in its accomplishment of the following objectives:
+The internal audit activity must assess and make appropriate recommendations to improve the organization’s governance processes for:

-- Communicating risk and control information to appropriate areas of the organization; and
+- Communicating risk and control information to appropriate areas of the organization.

-- Coordinating the activities of and communicating information among the board, external and internal auditors, and management.
+- Coordinating the activities of, and communicating information among, the board, external and internal auditors, other assurance providers, and management.

 2110.A2 - The internal audit activity must assess whether the information technology governance of the organization supports the organization's strategies and objectives.